NixLine-org/nixline-baseline/README.md

       output-mode: 'artifact'
 ```

-This workflow uses Nix's deterministic fetchGit to analyze your repository for governance files and project languages, generate a complete NixLine baseline with organization-specific configuration, create downloadable artifacts with the generated baseline, and provide migration reports with next-step instructions.
+This workflow uses Nix's deterministic fetchGit to analyze your repository for governance files and project languages, generate a complete NixLine baseline with organization-specific configuration, create downloadable artifacts with the generated baseline and provide migration reports with next-step instructions.

 ### Import Individual Policy Files